Neighborhood Service Centers Fred Podesta

 NEIGHBORHOOD SERVICE CENTERS

-Seattle has six Neighborhood Service Centers located throughout the city.
+Seattle has six Neighborhood Service Centers located throughout the city, as well as the SMT Customer Service Center in the lobby of the downtown Seattle Municipal Tower.
 These "little city halls" are where you can go to find information about Seattle services and programs.
-In addition, they provide payment and information services with customer service representatives assisting more than 225,000 residents each year to obtain pet licenses, pay City Light and Combined Utility bills, pay traffic tickets, apply for U.S. passports, or to find information about City of Seattle jobs.
+In addition, they provide payment and information services with customer service representatives assisting more than 225,000 residents each year to obtain pet licenses, pay City Light and Combined Utility bills, pay traffic tickets, apply for U.S. passports (except the downtown SMT Customer Service Center), or to find information about City of Seattle jobs.

-Seattle's Neighborhood Service Centers accept first-time applications and applications for expedited processing.
-Please allow six weeks for regular processing or two weeks for expedited processing.
+Seattle's six Neighborhood Service Centers accept first-time applications and applications for expedited processing (the SMT Customer Service Center does not accept passport applications).
+Please allow six weeks for regular processing or two to three weeks for expedited processing.
 There is an additional fee for expedited processing.
 For more information, call (206) 615-0725.
 To download a passport application, click here.

 NOTE: Credit cards are not accepted for passport application processing.
 Please bring a check or money order.